 Prioritising and organising:

-• Strong ability to work well both independently and in a team;
+• Ability to work well under pressure, both independently and in a team;

-• Very good interpersonal skills, including the ability to effectively liaise with other departments, groups and teams as well as with external partners;
+• Good interpersonal skills, including the ability to effectively liaise with other departments, groups and teams as well as with external partners.

-• Ability to establish and maintain effective working relations with co-workers in an international and multi-disciplinary work environment.
+• Ability to work effectively in an international and multi-cultural environment.

-The Contracting Authority sets up a Selection Committee which consists of at least three members, one from the Human Resources Unit of Europol, one from the concerned Unit or Department and one designated by the Staff Committee.
+The Authority Authorised to Conclude Contracts of Employment (AACC) sets up a Selection Committee, which consists of at least three members, consisting of one chair and at least one member from the Administration of Europol and one member designated by the Staff Committee.

 The Selection Committee determines candidates’ suitability for the position by assessing their skills, experience and qualifications against the established job profile and makes an initial selection from the applications received.

-The Selection Committee will invite the 10 highest scoring candidates (short-listed).
-All candidates having a score equal to the 10th highest scoring candidate will be included to the list of invited candidates.
+The minimum pass-mark for being shortlisted, i.e. invited to participate in a post-related selection procedure, consisting of one or more written tests and competency-based interviews, is established as 60% of the total maximum score.
+The Selection Committee will shortlist the 10 highest scoring candidates.
+All candidates having a score equal to the 10th highest scoring candidate will be included to the list of shortlisted candidates.

 The Selection Committee’s work and deliberations are confidential.
 It is forbidden for candidates to make direct or indirect contact with the members of the Selection Committee or for anyone to do so on their behalf.
-All enquiries or requests for information or documentation in relation to the competition should be addressed to the Europol Recruitment Office.
+All enquiries or requests for information or documentation in relation to the competition should be addressed to the Recruitment and Selection Team.

 Detailed information on the selection procedure, including the appeal procedure is available in the Europol Recruitment Guidelines, which can be found on Europol’s website.